malin-nilsson/Mindfully/README.md

 # Meditation app
-For this React project I wanted to explore Firebase for storage, authentication and authorization and practice implementing a headless CMS to handle new content for the site.
-I also also wanted to revisit Cypress for some testing.
+For this React project I wanted to explore Firebase for storage, authentication and authorization.
+I also wanted to practice implementing a headless CMS to handle new content for the site, as well as revisit Cypress for some testing.

 Users can track their progress and see details about their previous meditations 🏆 and also save favorite meditations ❤️